temenostech/temenos-platform-documentation/docfx_project/home/techguides/stream.md

 ![](./images/streams-create.png)

-After the successful creation, your stream will appear on the screen *(in case you already have other streams, the newly created will be the last in chronological order)* and it will automatically have associated the default stage named 'demo_stage' (as in current example).
+After the successful creation, your stream will appear on the screen *(in case you already have other streams, the newly created will be the last in chronological order)* and it will automatically have associated the default stage named 'stable_dev' (as in current example).
 Please **note** that the default stage name is defined in the metadata settings of your organization (On the main menu > General).

 ![](./images/streams-created.png)